Skip to main content

 What problems does Mojo solve that no other language can?

 Mojo combines the usability of Python with the systems programming features it’s missing.
-We are guided more by pragmatism than novelty, but Mojo’s use of MLIR allows it to scale to new exotic hardware types and domains in a way that other languages haven’t demonstrated (for an example of Mojo talking directly to MLIR, see our low-level IR in Mojo notebook).
-It also includes autotuning, and has caching and distributed compilation built into its core.
+We are guided more by pragmatism than novelty, but Mojo’s use of MLIR allows it to scale to new exotic hardware types and domains in a way that other languages haven’t demonstrated.
+It also has caching and distributed compilation built into its core.
 We also believe Mojo has a good chance of unifying hybrid packages in the broader Python community.

 What kind of developers will benefit the most from Mojo?